To help you with your holiday meal, use these three tips for planning and decorating:

-You can use cuttings from your yard, grocery store flowers, pine cones, leftover colorful ornaments.
-Keep it simple and choose a color theme, add sparkle or baubles you have on hand.
+You can use cuttings from your yard, grocery store flowers, pine cones, or leftover colorful ornaments.
+Keep it simple and choose a color theme; add sparkle or baubles you have on hand.
 View this video to create a rustic floral centerpiece for your table.
 Use any container or platter that you have available.
-Keep in mind, if you choose a live flower arrangement, presoak the floral foam and place it in a water-sealed container.
+Remember, if you choose a live flower arrangement, presoak the floral foam and place it in a water-sealed container.
 If you select a box or tin, use a plastic or glass container to hold the presoaked foam.

 3. Create a meal day checklist with a timeline of when things need to get started to serve everything on time.

 Having my checklist as a reference is a big help as I get to talking and skip steps.
-Also, ask for help, you don’t have to do everything!
-Most importantly is that you enjoy your company and the holiday.
-I always have to look up the guidelines for cooking a standing rib roast and wanted to share:
+Also, ask for help; you do not have to do everything!
+The most important thing to do is enjoy your company and the holiday.
+I always have to look up the guidelines for cooking a standing rib roast, and I wanted to share:

-Quoted from kitchn – these are the suggested temperatures before the beef rests.
-The beef will continue to “cook” as it rests.
+Quoted from kitchn, these are the suggested temperatures before the beef rests.
+The meat will continue to cook as it rests.

 Rare: 115 to 120°F